 As with other medical conditions, there are many symptoms associated with back pain.
 Many of the most common symptoms associated with back pain are also associated with other problems – which can make the initial diagnosis frustrating.

 If you’re currently experiencing back pain that originates from the lower back area, you could be experiencing general soreness, tightness or a pressure.
 I would recommend not being too concerned.
+But if you are concerned, you could look into using the yunnan baiyao plaster to help soothe symptoms of back pain.
 In 90% of lower back pain cases, the pain subsides without treatment, and you will likely experience an obvious improvement within 5 – 7 weeks.
 We call this pain as “non-specific” pain because underlying cause can be very diverse.
 For instance, you might have overworked your muscles – leading to pain.

 Back pain can be categorized into three different categories which can help you and your physio determine just how serious the pain is.
 The categories are acute back pain, sub-acute back pain, and chronic back pain.
 You will be able to self-diagnose your pain category using the following list: